 As we continued our game , there were a couple of times when my son grabbed the wrong index card so I had him look at the word I laid down, read it, spell it and then find the matching word in his pile.
 When he succeeded, I congratulated him and we started a new round of the sight word game.

-For more sight word game fun, try out our best-selling pack of 30 Editable Sight Word Games.
-Type the words once and they automatically load into all 30 easy prep, fun to play activities.
+For more sight word game fun, snag our best selling 32 EDITABLE Sight Word Games!
+You’ll just type the words once and they’ll automatically load into every single easy prep, fun to play activity.